ladybug-tools/hb-energy-primer/text/components/Blind_Material.md

 * ##### reflectance
 Number between 0 and 1 for the reflectance of solar radiation and visible light off of the blind material.
 (Default: 0.5, which is typical of a painted white blind).
 * ##### t_infrared
-Long-wave hemisperical transmittance of the blind material.
+Long-wave hemispherical transmittance of the blind material.
 (Default: 0).
 * ##### emissivity
 Number between 0 and 1 for the infrared hemispherical emissivity of the blind material.
 (Default: 0.9, which is typical of most painted blinds).
 * ##### dist_to_glass